Currency:USD $

 Industry Shifts and Developer Challenges

 The narrative of industry consolidation by major gaming companies is sharply felt through the recent decisions made by NetEase.
-Having initially ventured into creating a network of Western-backed studios, NetEase realized they could more cost-effectively utilize their domestic assets.
+Having initially ventured into creating a network of Western-backed studios, NetEase realised they could more cost-effectively utilise their domestic assets.
 The shift away from Western investments was less about a lack of success and more about strategic reallocation of resources.
 Yet, the ripple effects on affected developers are tangible.

 3. Impact on Careers: Senior developers are confronted with a tough decision matrix.
-Options include transitioning to leadership roles, accepting lower pay, or even exiting the industry entirely due to the lack of opportunities amid widespread industry layoffs.
+Options include transitioning to leadership roles, accepting lower pay, or exiting the industry entirely due to the lack of opportunities amid widespread layoffs.

 4. Project Size Adjustments: The strategy of scaling up projects is no longer viable, reflecting a broader shift in the industry towards smaller, more financially cautious productions.